objcio/articles/2015-02-09-photo-extension.md

 Debugging is reasonably well-supported in Xcode, although there are some potential sticking points.
 Selecting the extension's scheme and selecting run should build it and then let you select what app you want to run.
-Selecting photos
+Since photo editing extensions can only be activated from within the system Photos app you should select the Photos app.

 ![Select App](http://cl.ly/image/2G3v11410U2E/select_app.png)